jeroenbe/SnapTwit/README.md

 # SnapTwit
-A meteor hybrid of twitter and snapchat
+A meteor hybrid of Twitter and Snapchat - Because it makes total sense